fiskaltrust/rollout-doc/middleware/step-by-step/2-hardware-tses-at-local-server-for-multiple-cash-registers/README.md

 ---

 # Several cash registers sharing a central TSE
-This guide walks you through a shared scenario where one SCU/TSE is shared across several queues and cash registers.
+This guide walks you through a shared scenario where one fiskaltrust.SCU /TSE is shared across several queues and cash registers.